Antihypertensive Medications In Nigeria: 3 Most Recommended Classes of Drugs To Know

 Pregnancy is a crucial period where a woman undergoes various physiological and haematological changes.
 Hypertension is risky for mothers from pregnancy to postpartum (after delivery).
 Hypertension causes high mortality in pregnancy.

-Calcium channel blockers are an efficient, cost-effective and safe antihypertensive drug for use in pregnancy.
+Calcium channel blockers are an efficient, cost-effective and safe antihypertensive drugs for use in pregnancy.

 Best antihypertensive drug for a breastfeeding woman in Nigeria